hal/site/content/documentation/end-user.md

 - Administrator – has all permissions except cannot read or write resources related to the administrative audit logging system.

 - Auditor – can read anything.
 Can only modify the resources related to the administrative audit logging system.

-## Switching to the "rbac" provider

-Before changing the provider to "rbac", be sure your configuration has a user who will be mapped to one of the RBAC roles, preferably with at least one in the Administrator or SuperUser role.
-Otherwise your installation will not be manageable except by shutting it down and editing the xml configuration.
-If you have started with one of the standard xml configurations shipped with WildFly, the "$local" user will be mapped to the "SuperUser" role and the "local" authentication scheme will be enabled.
-This will allow a user running the CLI on the same system as the WildFly process to have full administrative permissions.
-Remote CLI users and web-based admin console users will have no permissions.